green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 This makes CPU utilization really only helpful as an indicator internal to the same system.

-These claims are only valid for machine CPU values, the value on a per process level is typically unuasable for any comparative or drill-down task.
+These claims are only valid for machine CPU values, the value on a per process level is typically unusable for any comparative or drill-down task.

 Using this metrics to do any inference of other values is only feasible with a strongly and complex non-linear model